 - How can SaaS companies reduce its churn rate?

 What is the SaaS churn rate and why does it

 In general churn rate shows how many people or items moved from a specific group over a specific period.
 In the SaaS industry, churn rate shows what percent of your customers stopped using your product after a certain time.
 “Certain time” may refer to a month, quarter or year.

 Tracking your customer retention and churn metrics help you understand your growth opportunities.
 Just look at these stats:

 - Increasing customer retention rate only by 5% can increase your profits by 25-95%.

 - The probability of converting an existing customer is 60-70%, yet 5-20% for a new prospect.

-Acquiring new customers is always harder and on average 7 times more expensive.
+Acquiring new customers in SaaS is always harder and on average 7 times more expensive.
 If you don’t manage to retain your existing users, you will be spending thousands of dollars on new ones and your profits will suffer.